Discover the Dordogne

 Sports enthusiasts welcome

-Looking to stay active on your holiday?
-Then the Dordogne is the place to be.
-It’s a playground for mountain bikers, canoeists, hikers, anglers, and golfers alike.
+If you love to stay active on holiday, the Dordogne is made for you.
+This region is a playground for mountain bikers, canoeists, hikers, anglers, golfers, and horseback riders – with endless space, peace and natural beauty.

-• 556 km of river for canoeing or kayaking
+• paddle along 556 kilometres of river by canoe or kayak

-• Over 600 hiking trails through forests, vineyards, and rolling hills
+• hike over 600 marked trails through forests, vineyards and hills

-• More than 10 golf courses, ranging from 9 to 27 holes
+• play on more than 10 golf courses, from 9 to 27 holes

-• Excellent fishing spots in rivers and lakes
+• fish in clear rivers and tranquil lakes

 Historic cities